 We also have equal rights to freedom from exploitation, and from the deliberate infliction of suffering and unnecessary death at the hands of others, regardless of how normalised that suffering is in the socio-cultural context in which it is embedded.
 Many people are unaware of the extent of the suffering that other animals endure when used by us for food.
 It is impossible for them to give us their bodies in death, or their eggs or milk or feathers, or any other part of themselves in life, without costing them the highest possible price – horrendous pain, loss of liberty, loss of their children and their families, and finally loss of their lives.
 At Eden we honour the rights of a group of living beings whose rights violations in this respect constitute the most serious social justice issue faced today.

 The residents of Eden have been saved from a life of painful exploitation and certain death, usually in their infancy or early childhoods.
 No longer exploited for food that is neither necessary nor beneficial to humans, we restore to them as much liberty as possible.
 At Eden they are facilitated to have lives that are as enjoyable as they can be.
 They may be rescued but their suffering is not over.
 Farmed animals, whose breeding is governed by the animal agriculture industry, suffer a grave insult to their natural health status.
-The ‘farmed’ animals that we know today merely resemble their liberated ancestors and the greater the distance that our domestication of them puts between them and the natural heritage to which they are entitled, the more they suffer.
+The ‘farmed’ animals that we know today merely resemble their free ancestors and the greater the distance that our domestication of them puts between them and the natural heritage to which they are entitled, the more they suffer.

 A sanctuary can be defined as a safe place, or refuge.
 The word also has religious connotations pertaining to sacredness.
 Indeed, although its founder is a person of no religious beliefs, the name Eden was chosen because of its Biblical reference to a garden or paradise characterised by non-violence, equality, harmony and wellbeing.
 The ethos of Eden is to simply be a sanctuary for its residents.
 Many of those residents are ill, in pain, or deeply traumatised.
 Therefore, Eden is not open to the public.
 It is a private home to its residents, with the same standards of safety, peace, respect for boundaries, and freedom from unwanted intrusion that humans expect in their homes.